ee12ha0220/Eichiciai/README.md

 # Eichiciai

 We used HTML, CSS, and Javascript for our assignment.
-You can go to the public folder in our repository and view our code in the "main" branch. "index.html", "main_ido.css", "main_idol.js" are the codes we implemented.
+You can go to the public folder in our repository and view our code in the "main" branch. "index.html", "main_idol.css", "main_idol.js" are the codes we implemented.

 ## Libraries and frameworks